Saint Library

 "You will never enjoy the sweetness of a quiet prayer unless you shut your mind to all worldly desires and temporal affairs."

-Thrown from his horse during a lightning storm and left stunned in the mud, Norbert of Xanten rose from that road a changed man — renouncing his wealth, walking barefoot across western Europe, and on Christmas Day 1120, founding the white-robed Premonstratensian Order.
-As Archbishop of Magdeburg he pressed reform despite assassination attempts, and his Norbertines still serve across the globe today.
+Thrown from his horse during a lightning storm and left stunned in the mud, Norbert of Xanten rose from that road a changed man — renouncing his wealth, walking barefoot across western Europe, and on Christmas Day 1120 founding the white-robed Premonstratensian Order in a remote French valley.
+As Archbishop of Magdeburg he pressed reform despite assassination attempts, leaving an order that planted abbeys across medieval Europe.

 Norbert of Xanten